spencerghkim/bs_poker/README.md

 # bs_poker
-quick hack for the bs_poker game
+quick hack to determine approximate probabilities for the bs_poker game

 Usage:
 - compile with "make"